About Fraternity & Sorority Life

 Scholarship, academics and grades are the mainstays of college life.
 Sororities were originally founded to enhance and enrich the educational process, and with this tradition we continue to value education as one of our main priorities.
 All Greek organizations have a minimum GPA requirement as well as mandatory study hours to be completed every week as well as tutoring each other in classes.

 By joining a fraternity you will have more chances to be a leader in your organization or around campus.
-The past 5 student body presidents have been Greek.
 Most organizations on campus have Greeks involved in them.
 Your can be an officer or committee chair within your fraternity.
 These positions will build your skills to be used as a manager in whatever industry you decide to go to after college.

 Benefits of Fraternity & Sorority Life

 Greeks are a major part of University life at Tarleton State University.
 Greeks make up greater than 75% of Duck Camp leaders, Summer Orientation leaders, Student Government, Student Programming Association, Texan Reps, Alumni Ambassadors, and many other organizations on campus.

 Greeks are also a large part of the Student Leadership Programs such as Tarleton L.E.A.D.S.
 Leadership Certification Program.
 Greeks also play an important role in the Homecoming Activities at Tarleton in the Silver Bugle Hunt, Yell Contest, and Homecoming Parade.